weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 4. In the **Active users** window, select **Nestor Wilke’s** account.

-    **Note:** Select Nestor’s name; do not select the circle to the left of his name.
-The circle with the check mark is typically used for selecting multiple users when you want to perform one of the user-related actions on the menu bar that appears above the list of users, such as **Manage product licenses** and **Manage roles**.
+    **Note:** Select Nestor’s name; do not select the Check box to the left of his name.
+The check boxes are typically used for selecting multiple users when you want to perform one of the user-related actions on the menu bar that appears above the list of users, such as **Manage product licenses** and **Manage roles**.
 Selecting a user’s name opens a detail pane